 Mr. Summy and the Group were involved in developing successful product liability theories against the makers of nematicides applied to crops in California.
 These nematicides contained the scavenger chemical 1,2,3TCP.
-Over the last decade, Mr. Summy and the Group have represented many California public entities whose public drinking water wells were impacted by TCP.
+Over the past decade, Mr. Summy and the Group have represented many California public entities whose public drinking water wells were impacted by TCP.
 The public entities represented include California Water Services, City of Bakersfield, City of Delano, City of Livingston, City of Oceanside, City of Shafter, City of Wasco, Lamont Public Utility District and Montara Water & Sanitary District.
 Results to date exceed \$200 million.
-The group currently represents San Joaquin County in their litigation.
+The group continues to represent public entities in TCP litigation.